-The Fordham Law community is mourning the death of Honorable Deborah Batts, the Law School’s first African American faculty member and a U.S. District Judge for the Southern District of New York.
-Batts passed away in her sleep on February 2, 2020, at the age of 72.
+The Fordham Law community is mourning the death of Honorable Deborah A. Batts, the Law School’s first African American faculty member and a U.S. District Judge for the Southern District of New York.
+Batts passed away in her sleep on February 3, 2020, at the age of 72.
 She is survived by her wife, Dr. Gwen Zornberg, and her children, James and Alexandra McCown.

 “Judge Batts was a beloved member of our community and will be greatly missed.
 We are grateful to her for her brilliance, passion and friendship.
-As the first African American to receive tenure at Fordham Law and the first openly LGBTQ federal judge, she broke barriers and opened doors,” said Matthew Diller, Dean of Fordham Law School.
+As the first African American to receive tenure at Fordham Law and the first openly LGBTQ federal judge, she broke barriers and opened doors,” said Matthew Diller, dean of Fordham Law School.
 “Since joining the federal bench, we have been fortunate to hold on to her as a superb teacher of trial advocacy and a dear friend.
 She was a mentor to students and faculty alike.
 We will miss her sharp sense of humor and the joy that she took in life.”

 Batts joined Fordham Law School as a professor of law in 1984 and became a tenured associate professor of law in May 1990.
 She taught Property, Legal Research and Writing, Federal Criminal Pre-Trial Procedure, Domestic Relations, and an advanced Domestic Relations Seminar on non-traditional families until 1994.
 She resigned her tenure that year and became the first openly LGBTQ judge on the federal bench after being nominated by President Bill Clinton.

-Batts later returned to Fordham as an adjunct professor who taught Trial Advocacy during the course of her 25 year career on the bench.
+Batts later returned to Fordham as an adjunct professor who taught Trial Advocacy during the course of her 25-year career on the bench.
 She was the main speaker at the Fordham Law 100 Year of Women event in 2019 titled “Women on the Record: Who Speaks and Why? — Women in Criminal Law.”

 Batts received her undergraduate degree from Radcliffe College in 1969 and graduated from Harvard Law School in 1972, where she served on the editorial board of the Civil Rights Civil Liberties Law Review.
 Upon graduation, she clerked for Judge Pierce, then a U.S. District Court Judge for the Southern District of New York.
 In 1973, Batts became an associate at Cravath, Swaine & Moore in the litigation department.
 In 1979, she became an assistant U.S. attorney in the Southern District of New York in the Criminal Division.